Why are sessions different this year?

 Friends Camp will have some requirements for families before they attend camp this summer.
 These will depend somewhat on the public health situation at the time, and they will be communicated in advance.
-At the minimum, we expect to require a symptom tracking journal before arrival at camp for each camper, a COVID-19 test prior to arrival, and a quarantine period before camp of between 72 hours to 1 week.
+At the minimum, we expect to require a symptom tracking journal before arrival at camp for each camper, a PCR COVID-19 test prior to arrival, and a quarantine period before camp of between 72 hours to 1 week.

 We are still working out the details of specific requirements given the changing landscape of public health, but the more families who are able to limit their outside contacts as much as possible before our camp sessions increase safety for all.
 Some families may not be able to quarantine due to work or other requirements, and it our hope to be as accessible as possible while also limiting the risk of COVID-19 transmission at camp.

 My teenager typically attends New England Yearly Meeting Sessions in August.
 Can they still attend Sessions AND Camp?